jorgerag8/CSS-Bootcamp/README.md

 # CSS-Bootcamp
-Repository for CSS Bootcamp task.
+Repository for CSS Bootcamp activity.

+**Visualization** activity that plays with data about *music records*.